 Did she have foundational knowledge, personality fit, and a passion to advance her skills?
 You betcha’!

 Throughout the interview process, the company and my friend discussed potential career paths and advancement opportunities.
 Without this conversation, she may have been passed over for a candidate from a more traditional background.
 However, because the company was willing to invest in my friend’s future and had a plan for career advancement, they won a diverse employee who has consistently added value to the company year after year.

 This long-term strategy is all about demonstrating your commitment to diversity, equity, and inclusion through a dedicated resource.
-When you invest in the employees and resources that will transform DEI within your organization, you show potential and existing employees that you will move forward in this journey together.
+When you invest in the personnel and resources that will transform DEI within your organisation, you show potential and existing employees that you will move forward in this journey together.